pelithne/k8s/devops-and-aks.md

 Then, you need to add some Variables for this build pipeline definition by providing your own values:

 * projectName
-  - Since we are setting this up for the Parrot project, just put: Parrot
+  - Since we are setting this up for the Parrot project, just put: parrot (must be lower case)
 * registryLogin
-  - Your user name
+  - You could get it by running this command from Azure Cloud Shell: ````az acr credential show -n acr-name --query username````
 * registryName
-  - use the registry name created for the "main workshop"
+  - You could get it by running this command from Azure Cloud Shell: ````az acr show -n acr-name --query name````
 * registryPassword
-  - Your password
+  - You could get it by running this command from Azure Cloud Shell: ````az acr credential show -n acr-name --query passwords[0].value````

 ![Image 5](./media/AzureDevOps_5.png)